osqp/osqp/docs/interfaces/solver_settings.rst

 Solver settings
 ---------------

 The solver settings are displayed in the following table.
-Not that the boolean values :code:`True/False` are defined as :code:`1/0` in the C/C++ interfaces.
+Note that the boolean values :code:`True/False` are defined as :code:`1/0` in the C/C++ interfaces.

 The settings marked with * can be changed without running the setup method again.